Answer all the questions

 The correct answer is:

-⭐ The speech occurs in the woods, which is where most of the play's magical events take place.
-Helena delivers the speech in the forest after Lysander is under the spell of the love potion.
+The speech is made in the woods.
+Most of the play’s magical events take place there.
+Helena speaks here after Lysander has been enchanted by the love potion.

 Explanation: